thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 The main function of the challenge is not very helpful and quite weird at first read.
 If you give an argument it reads a file called *text.txt* into `argv[1]` with a length equal to `strlen(argv[1])`.
-It then copies `argv[1]` up to a maximum of it a 32 bytes in a buffer and prints it after *Your key is*.
+It then copies `argv[1]` up to a maximum of 32 bytes in a buffer and prints it after *Your key is*.

 The first 8 bytes of the key are set to upper case and the rest of the key is *xored* with the result of `sqrt(log(1337.3615)) + sinh(asinh(3615.1337))`.

-Using mbedTLS this key will be used to decipher a message using AES-CBC with and IV set to `"yolo pour l'iv!"`
+Using mbedTLS this key will be used to decipher a message using AES-CBC with an IV set to `"yolo pour l'iv!"`

 Finally a `sha1` is computed on the deciphered message and if it's the right one, it's printed and it gives you the flag.